sadjow/makesure/README.md

 ## Nested validation

-You can use makesure's nested nodes to validate a whole object, and get all the errors at once.
+You can use makesure validate nested function to validate a whole object and get all the errors at once.

 ```js
 var validator = require('validator'); // Only to ilustrate this example